Kashmiri Dum Aloo

 Ingredients

 Baby Potatoes – This recipe is traditionally made using baby potatoes.
 Baby potatoes have more starch content and they hold their shape well after boiling and frying.
-Having said that, feel free to make it using regular potatoes cut into large chunks if baby potatoes are not easily available.
+Having said that, feel free to make it using regular large potatoes cut into large chunks if baby potatoes are not easily available.

 All-Purpose Flour (Maida) – Traditionally flour is not added to this curry.
 But if you are not very comfortable cooking with yogurt, then add a little flour to make sure it doesn’t split while cooking.
 It also doesn’t alter the taste of the dish.

-How To Make Kashmiri Dum Aloo
+How To Make Kashmiri Style Dum Aloo

 Cook The Potatoes